India–Sri Lanka relations: China

-In recent years Sri Lanka has moved closer to China, especially in terms of naval agreements.
+In recent years, Sri Lanka has moved closer to China, especially in terms of naval agreements.
 India and Sri Lanka in February 2015 signed a nuclear energy deal to improve relationships.
-Recently elected Indian Prime Minister Narendra Modi in a meeting with recently elected Sri Lankan ex-president Maithripala Sirisena stated that: "India is Sri Lanka's closest neighbour and friend.
+In 2015, recently elected Indian Prime Minister Narendra Modi in a meeting with recently elected Sri Lankan ex-president Maithripala Sirisena stated that: "India is Sri Lanka's closest neighbour and friend.
 Our destinies are interlinked."

-Grants to Sri Lanka by India and other co-operation—Sri Lanka is one of India's major development partners and this partnership has been an important pillar of bilateral ties between the two countries over the years.
-With grants alone amounting to around US$570 million, the overall commitment by GOI is to the tune of more than US$3.5 billion.
-Demand driven and people-centric nature of India's development partnership with Sri Lanka have been the cornerstone of this relationship.
+Following Sri Lankan President Anura Kumara Dissanayake’s December 2024 visit to India, the two countries began working on a framework agreement on defence cooperation, which will be signed during Prime Minister Narendra Modi's visit in April 2025.
+This marks the first major defence agreement since India’s 1987-1990 intervention in Sri Lanka, which strained relations.
+The new agreement includes joint exercises, naval interactions, and enhanced maritime surveillance to counter China’s military presence, particularly at Hambantota port.
+Additionally, India has committed to providing defence platforms to strengthen Sri Lanka’s military capabilities.